Drop It Like It's Hot

 "Drop It Like It's Hot" is a song by American rapper Snoop Dogg featuring American musician Pharrell Williams.
 It was released on September 27, 2004, as the lead single from Snoop Dogg's seventh studio album, R&G (Rhythm & Gangsta): The Masterpiece (2004).
 The song was produced by Williams alongside Chad Hugo as the Neptunes.
 It is regarded as an iconic song, with Snoop performing the chorus and the second and third verses while Pharrell performs the first verse.

 The song topped the US Billboard Hot 100 for three weeks, making it both artists' first number one on the chart.
 It was also Snoop's fourth top-ten as a solo artist, first since 2003's "Beautiful" featuring Williams and Uncle Charlie Wilson (the others being 1993's "What's My Name?" and 1994's "Gin and Juice").
-The song also gave him his first number one on the Hot R&B/Hip-Hop Songs chart.
-It also peaked at number one for four consecutive weeks in New Zealand, and number ten in the UK Singles Chart.
-It gained some critical attention for its minimal, extremely sparse production, consisting of tongue clicks, keyboards, a drum machine beat and white noise.
+The song also gave him his first number one on the Hot R&B/Hip-Hop Singles & Tracks chart.
+Internationally, it peaked at number one in New Zealand for four consecutive weeks and reached number 10 on the UK Singles Chart.

+The song was noted by critics for its minimal, extremely sparse production, consisting of tongue clicks, keyboards, a drum machine beat and white noise.
 It was nominated at the 47th Annual Grammy Awards in 2005 for Best Rap Song and Best Rap Performance by a Duo or Group.
-Two songs "Jesus Walks" by Kanye West and "Let's Get It Started" by Black Eyed Peas respectively won the former and latter awards.
-The single was Williams' biggest hit worldwide, until 2013's "Get Lucky" with Daft Punk and Nile Rodgers, "Blurred Lines" with Robin Thicke and T.I., and "Happy", the latter being his biggest single as a lead artist.
+The single was Williams' biggest hit worldwide until 2013.
 On December 10, 2009, "Drop It Like It's Hot" was named the most popular rap song of the decade by Billboard.
 In 2024, the song appeared on Williams' soundtrack album Piece by Piece (Original Motion Picture Soundtrack).